queueit/ios-webui-sdk/README.md

 ## Installation

 ### Requirements
-From version 2.12.0 the QueueITEngine will switch on the installed version of iOS as the old UIWebView has been marked deprecated from iOS 12.
+In version 2.12.X the QueueITEngine will switch on the installed version of iOS as the old UIWebView has been marked deprecated from iOS 12.
 If the iOS version is above version 10.0.0 the newer WKWebView will be used instead of UIWebView.

-Therefore the minimum iOS version is 8.3, where WKWebViews were introduced.
+Therefore the minimum iOS version for 2.12.X is 8.3, where WKWebViews were introduced.
 In the same round we have removed the target limit for iPhone only, so the library can be used with iPads as well.

+From version 2.13.0 the QueueITEngine no longer supports the UIWebView and will only use WKWebView.
+Furthermore, the lowest supported version of iOS has been updated to version 11.4.

 ### CocoaPods